-For example, Hormuud currently has an established presence in Kenya, Ethiopia and Djibouti, and launched the first Islamic bank in Uganda in March 2024.
-Additionally, Salaam African Bank acquired Kenya's Uwezo MicroFinance Bank in March 2021, subsequently rebranding it as Salaam Microfinance Bank.
-Also in Kenya, Hormuud's Taaj money transfer service interfaces with Safaricom's M-PESA, one of the world's pioneering mobile money services.
+For example, in Kenya, Hormuud's Taaj money transfer service interfaces with Safaricom's M-PESA, one of the world's pioneering mobile money services.
+Also in Kenya, Salaam African Bank (SAB) - a commercial associate of Hormuud and Salaam Somali Bank - acquired Kenya's Uwezo MicroFinance Bank in March 2021, subsequently rebranding it as Salaam Microfinance Bank.
+Most recently, SAB expanded into Uganda, launching the country's first Islamic bank in March 2024.
+(In correspondence with the GI-TOC, SAB stated that it was neither a subsidiary nor an affiliate of Hormuud and that SAB, and its subsidiaries in Kenya and Uganda are 'fully independent from Hormuud Telecom'.)
 Somali financial institutions have also sought to develop partnerships with international payment processing networks.
-Most recently, in July 2024 Hormuud Telecom's Somaliland affiliate, Telesom, announced a partnership with MasterCard to launch Somalia's first digital credit card.
+In July 2024 Hormuud Telecom's Somaliland affiliate, Telesom, announced a partnership with MasterCard to launch Somalia's first digital credit card.
 The same month, Salaam Somali Bank announced that the bank would be offering Visa prepaid and debit cards.